OHDSI/TheBookOfOhdsi/index.md

 IV) Evidence Quality
 V) OHDSI Studies

-Each section has multiple chapters, and each chapter aims to follow the following main outline: Introduction, Theory, Practice, Excercises.
+Each section has multiple chapters, and each chapter aims to follow the following main outline: Introduction, Theory, Practice, Summary, and Excercises.

 ## Contributors {-}

-TODO: make list of contributors complete

 Each chapter lists one or more chapter leads.
 These are the people who lead the writing of the chapters.
 However, there are many others that have contributed to the book, whom we would like to acknowledge here: